jwdsign/email_campaigner/readme.md

    - git clone <repository-url>
    - cd email_app

-5. Install Node Dependencies:
+5. Run the Install Script:
-   - npm install
+   - For Windows: Double-click install.bat or run install.bat in Command Prompt.

-6. Install PHPMailer:
+   - For Linux/macOS: Make executable with chmod +x install.sh, then run ./install.sh.
-   - composer require phpmailer/phpmailer
+   - This installs dependencies, converts data files, and builds the app.

-7. Configure SMTP:
+6. Configure SMTP:
    - Edit public/config.json with your SMTP details:
      {
        "smtp": {